-In March, Gawker lost a jury trial and was ordered to pay Hulk Hogan, aka Terry Bollea, $140 milion for invasion of privacy after publishing an excerpt of a sex tape showing the former wrestler having sex with his friend’s wife.
+In March, Gawker lost a jury trial and was ordered to pay Hulk Hogan, aka Terry Bollea, $140 million for invasion of privacy after publishing an excerpt of a sex tape showing the former wrestler having sex with his friend’s wife.
+It turned out Peter Thiel bankrolled the case.

 Today, Gawker tried to get the verdict either reduced or thrown out, but Florida judge Pamela Campbell said no, the Hollywood Reporter and the New York Times reported.
 Gawker pointed out that “no other Florida defendant had been awarded such large sums in similar cases,” the Times reported, but the judge said the cases weren’t comparable because they related to medical matters.